knowsuchagency/gmail-cli/README.md

 # Gmail CLI

-A command-line tool for sending emails and managing drafts via Gmail API using OAuth2 authentication.
+A command-line tool for sending emails, replying to messages, and managing drafts via Gmail API using OAuth2 authentication.

 ## Features

 - **Two-step workflow** - Create a draft, then send it
+- **Reply to emails** - Reply to messages or threads with threading support
 - **OAuth2 authentication** - Secure Gmail API access
 - **Multiple input formats** - Markdown (default), HTML, and plain text
 - **Automatic signature inclusion** - Uses your Gmail signature by default
 - **File attachments** - Support for multiple attachments
 - **Multiple recipients** - TO, CC, and BCC support
+- **Reply-all support** - Smart recipient management for group conversations
 - **Configurable credentials** - Support for client ID/secret or credentials file

 ## Installation